 Once we’ve built this popup, we’ll create a workflow that displays this element.

-Within this workflow, we’ll first choose to display data onto an element - our popup.
+Within this workflow, we’ll first choose to display data onto an element — in this case, our popup.

 The data we’ll need to display is the current cells popup.